 After 10 minutes the track takes a sharp right just before a vineyard (see photo below – there was a green sign to indicate when we last walked this in October 2022) then climbs sharply up a rock shoulder back towards the telegraph wires.

 Continue to climb and at around 20 minutes you will reach a three way junction with a bench which is situated by a telegraph pole.
 [GPS: 34.928947N, 33.015890E] Take the middle path which continues uphill (the other tracks head downhill) and passes a circular concrete base on your left where there used to be a water tank.
 You can see a small house just below the track on the left.

 Keep following the trail uphill.
 You will pass a bench to your right after some 25 minutes and after about 35 minutes your path will pass over a rocky summit where there is another bench to the leftof the path…

 …and, very shortly after this, you will see a stretch of dry stone wall terracing to your left.

 Ahead of you at this point look out out for a broken signpost (just a wooden stake jutting from the ground).
-Follow the path towards the post.[GPS: 34.932043N, 33.012231E] As you pass it, keep the wooden post to your left, follow the path as it zig-zags down on the right hand side of the ridge.
+Follow the path towards the post.[GPS: 34.932043N, 33.012231E] As you pass it, keep the wooden post to your left, and follow the path as it zig-zags down on the right hand side of the ridge.